Actor Nosa Rex shows off new mansion he just acquired, fans congratulate him

 Ace Nigerian actor, Nosa Baba Rex, is the latest landlord in town, and he is thankful for the ground-breaking achievement.

-The movie star took to his verified Instagram page to share a photo of the new mansion with his numerous followers and announce the amazing thing God did in his life.
+The movie star took to his verified Instagram page to share a photo of the new mansion with his numerous followers as he announced the amazing thing God did in his life.

+It was a double celebration for the actor on August 22, as he had earlier announced that he is celebrating his 7th wedding anniversary with his beloved wife, Deborah.

 "I gat you for life, we're growing old together": Baba Rex marks 7th wedding anniversary with touching post